stefanvangastel/docker-cakephp/README.md

 Usage
 -----

-You can edit the Dockerfile to add your own Github URL
+You can edit the Dockerfile to add your own Github URL or Composer command to

 To create the image `stefanvangastel/cakephp`, execute the following command on the docker-cakephp folder: